 NORDIC WALKING IN DEVON

-	Whether you're walking the coastal paths, cycle trails, Dartmoor or your local playing field, Devon is well suited to Nordic walking.
-Haldon Forest Park (see below) now has an established Nordic 5K route.
+Whether you're walking the coastal paths, Dartmoor or your local playing field, Devon is very well suited to Nordic walking.

 of Nordic Walking

 Improves upper body strength

 8. Easy to learn

 Learn to Nordic Walk

 Learn the full technique and complete the nationally recognised Nordic Walking UK 'Learn to Nordic Walk' course.
 This can be achieved by either having private 1 to 1 or small group lessons.
 (In line with social distancing requirements)

 On completion of the course you will gain the Nordic Walking UK Freedom Passport.

 Once you have learnt to Nordic Walk either